UberGuidoZ/Flipper/NFC/Amiibo/Amiibo_Flipper_Converter/README.md

 # AmiiboFlipperConverter https://github.com/Lucaslhm/AmiiboFlipperConverter

+Also added FlipMiibo.py that was included in the Animal Crossing folder.

 Converts Amiibo .bins to a flipper compatible format

 Simply run `amiiboconvert.py` from the root directory to generate all amiibos within `raw_amiibos` to `nfcs`